refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

     next: tutorial/understanding-dataprovider/swizzle
 ---

 ## What is data provider?

+The dataProvider acts as a data layer for your app that makes the HTTP requests and encapsulates how the data is retrieved. **refine** consumes these methods via data hooks.

+Data providers are hooks that refine use to communicate with APIs.
+They act as adapters that make HTTP requests to different APIs and return response data using predefined methods.

+refine comes with different data providers out of the box, but the one we’re interested in and will be using in this tutorial is the refine-simple-rest data provider, a data provider for communicating with RESTful APIs.

-When it needs to communicate with the *refine* API, it does so using the `dataProvider` object.
-All API requests are processed through this object.
+The data provider concept comes into play whenever your refine app needs to communicate with an external API.
+Thanks to refine's `dataProvider` object property, all API requests are processed through this object.

+*TODO: You need to connect this section to the previous one.Readers have seen the App.tsx and the dataProvider property in the previous section.
+So, we need to clarify `<Refine>` (in App.tsx) dataProvider property to the users.*

 For example, to get all the records for the `posts` resource, use the `useList` hook as below.
 This makes a request from the `dataProvider` with the `getList` method.